 Our tax returns are subject to audit by federal, local and foreign tax authorities.
 These authorities may successfully challenge certain tax positions or deductions taken by our subsidiaries.
 For example, tax authorities may contest intercompany allocations of fee income, management charges or interest charges among affiliates in different tax jurisdictions.
 While we believe that we have provided the appropriate required reserves (see Note 2 of Notes to Consolidated Financial Statements), it is possible that a tax authority may disagree with all, or a portion, of the tax benefits claimed.
-If a tax authority were to successfully challenge our positions, it could result in significant additional tax costs.
+If a tax authority were to successfully challenge our positions, it could result in significant additional tax costs or payments to LFCM Holdings under the tax receivable agreement.